 Preparing for WWU

-Your Countdown to Western checklist helps you keep track of your status in important areas such as whether or not transcripts have been received, on-campus housing status, and measles clearance for class registration.
-After your Transitions reservation has been processed, confirmation information can be accessed via the Countdown to Western website.
+Keep track of your status in several important areas such as whether or not transcripts have been received, financial aid information and measles clearance for class registration with your Countdown to Western checklist on the Admissions website.

 Student Health Center